We are currently seeking staff for the following summer 2018 positions.

 - Senior Counselor - Kid Camp and Tween Camp (Apply for Counselor on application.)

 A senior counselor has all the duties of a regular counselor plus some additional ones.
 Senior counselors provide leadership among the counselors and assist the Kid or Tween Camp Rosh in a variety of ways.
 Senior counselors model good counselor behavior and address questions and concerns from counselors and junior counselors.
 Programmatically, senior counselors may plan Friday all-camp programs or color war.
 In general, senior counselors are reliable staff people we will lean on in a variety of ways.
 ITCC leadership will select senior counselors from counselor applicants.

 Junior Counselor - Kid Camp

 Junior Counselors gain valuable work and leadership experience when they spend the summer getting to know the ins and outs of camp and learning from more seasoned staff members.
 Junior counselors attend staff training, go on weekly field trips, and participate in all Kid Camp activities.
 Successful Junior Counselors have an edge over new applicants the following summer.

-Junior counselors are rising juniors in high school and must be at camp from 8:30am-4:30pm Monday-Friday.
+Junior counselors are Jewish rising juniors in high school and must be at camp from 8:30am-4:30pm Monday-Friday.